mantidproject/mantid/docs/source/concepts/CachingLayers.rst

     return false;
   }

-In this case, which is generally more common, the check is for some detectors.
+In this case, which is generally more common, the check is for at least one detector.
 It is also possible to check for the existence of a unique detector, see the alternative after example below.

 **After - check for a unique detector**

 .. code-block:: c++

+  #include "MantidAPI/SpectrumInfo.h"

+  ...

+  const aut &spectrumInfo = ws->spectrumInfo();

   if (!spectrumInfo.hasUniqueDetector(wsIndex)) {
     // do exception